-Doctors experienced more NSIs incidence than other types of medical personnel, but the difference was nonsignificant (OR = 1.3-2.1, P > 0.05).
+Doctors experienced more NSIs incidence than other types of medical personnel, but the difference was nonsignificant (OR = 1.3–2.1, P > 0.05).
 After adjustment for other variables (M1 model), the nurse specialty was identified as an independent protective factor for NSIs (OR = 0.3, P < 0.05).
 Among doctors, regardless of whether adjustments were made for other variables, being an RD was an independent risk factor for NSIs (OR = 18.9, P < 0.01 and OR = 17.3, P < 0.05).
 Similarly, among nurses, being a JN was also an independent risk factor for NSIs regardless of whether adjustments were made for variables (both OR = 3.9, P < 0.01).

-Consequently, RDs and JNs were added to the logistic regression model in Table 3 for further exploring the relationships of body weight and overtime work with NSI in professional experience.
+Consequently, RDs and JNs were added to the logistic regression model in Table 3 for further exploring the relationships of BW and overtime work with NSI in professional experience.
 HBW was a protective factor against NSI occurred regardless of whether adjustments were made for variables (M0, M1, and M2).
 However, after adjustment for HBW and RD effects, the effect of heavy overtime work was no longer significant (M2, OR = 1.9, P > 0.05).
 The proportion of NSIs among RDs was 4.1 times (M1, OR = 4.1, P < 0.05) higher than that among JNs without adjustment for variables; this increased to 19.5 times (M2, OR = 19.5, P < 0.05) after adjustment for sex, age, overtime work, and body weight.
 Therefore, UHBW was determined to be an independent risk factor for NSIs in RDs and JNs.

 Table 4 presents the results of multiple logistic regressions after adjusting for age for NSI because experienced nurses have a wider age distribution.
 The results indicated that the proportion of NSIs among nurses with heavy overtime work was 6.6 times (OR = 6.6, P < 0.05) higher than that among nurses with mild overtime work, and the difference was significant.
 However, the proportion of NSIs in nurses with HBW was 1.2 times (M1, OR = 1.2, P > 0.05) that of nurses with UHBW, but the difference was not significant.